IIIF/cookbook-recipes/recipe/0219-using-caption-file/index.md

 In this example we use a caption file in the WebVTT format, but other options include a subtitle file in the [SRT](https://en.wikipedia.org/wiki/SubRip) (SubRip Text) or [TTML](https://w3c.github.io/ttml3/index.html) (Timed Text Markup Language) formats, or other text-based format used for the same purpose.

-{% include manifest_links.html viewers="Clover, Ramp, Aviary, Theseus, TIFY" manifest="manifest.json" %}
+{% include manifest_links.html viewers="Clover, Ramp, Aviary, Theseus, TIFY, Triiiceratops" manifest="manifest.json" %}

 {% include jsonviewer.html src="manifest.json" config='data-line="41-67"'%}